Use your Microsoft 365 mailbox in a better client. Without leaving Microsoft

 - Apple Mail with Exchange

 - Native, fast, free, on macOS and iOS only.
-Connects to Microsoft 365 through Microsoft’s Exchange ActiveSync flavour, which is a separate protocol from both EWS and Graph and increasingly limited.
+Connects to Microsoft 365 through Microsoft’s Exchange ActiveSync flavour, a separate protocol from the one Outlook on the web speaks and an increasingly limited one.
 Calendar invitations and categories work; advanced features and shared mailboxes do not.

 - Epistles